What is menopause like for you?

 I feel like a warrior to have got through all the things we, as women, each have to get through by the time we reach menopause.

-You feel MPowered when… I see menopause being part of society’s dialogue, and companies starting to take meaningful steps to support menopausal women (not that there isn’t so very much more still to be done – but it’s a start).
-Now we just need the pharmaceutical supply problems with HRT to be sorted out and we might be getting somewhere…!
+You feel MPowered when… I see menopause becoming part of society’s dialogue, and companies starting to take meaningful steps to support menopausal women.
+Now we need the pharmaceutical supply problems with HRT to be sorted and we are finally getting somewhere…!